 The evening covered more than just the Eden recording, extending into Phill’s other work and anecdotes, most entertaining of which concerned a 2-inch tape edit that suffered a near disaster ‘spliff mishap’ in 1973 at Basing Street Studios (formerly Island Studios and head of Island Records, and later to become Sarm West under Trevor Horn) during the recording of Bob Marley and the Wailers’ ‘I Shot the Sheriff’.

-A scant (and less inclement) four days later, I settled into an evening with Stuart Epps at Brighton’s Komedia.
-One of his ongoing Behind the Music talks, he took his audience on an engaging journey than began in 1967 – the same year as Phill – at Dick James Music studios in London and led him to work extensively with the likes of Elton John, Kiki Dee, Chris Rea, Led Zeppelin and George Harrison.
+Stuart Epps at Brighton’s KomediaA scant (and less inclement) four days later, I settled into an evening with Stuart Epps at Brighton’s Komedia.
+One of his ongoing Behind the Music talks, he took his audience on an engaging journey that began in 1967 – the same year as Phill – at Dick James Music studios in London and led him to work extensively with the likes of Elton John, Kiki Dee, Chris Rea, Led Zeppelin and George Harrison.

 Originally, this was expected to take six months at an outline cost of around £200,000.
 However, it took two years to complete and cost nearer £1m.
 It was here that Stuart worked on projects (and sang on some) with George Harrison, Bill Wyman and Paul Rodgers, as well as Chris Rea.
 The studio ownership subsequently passed to Rea before closing.

-Currently, the Stuart’s Epps Record Company is on ‘a mission is to discover, develop, and promote exceptional musical talent’ and got an airing here.
+Currently, Stuart’s Epps Record Company is on ‘a mission is to discover, develop, and promote exceptional musical talent’ and got an airing here.
 Along with the benefit of his considerable experience and expertise, it aims to support artists at every stage of their career including with music production using his recording studio, artist development and vocal coaching, and music distribution.

 A broad career journey rather than Phill’s unwrapping of a specific project, this talk was littered with both insight and anecdotes, and was an equally unique opportunity for his audience to look into the record-making business and get answers to their own questions.

-With Ed Buller’s forthcoming Suede talk now part of the agenda but a short while off, I picked up Phill’s Are We Still Rolling autobiography – and it’s quite a read.
+AreWe Still Rolling and Ducking and DivingWith Ed Buller’s forthcoming Suede talk now part of the agenda but a short while off, I picked up Phill’s Are We Still Rolling autobiography (ISBN 978-1-914066-43-6) – and it’s quite a read.
 How you have a career that’s so eventful and enduring, and are able to document it in this level of detail defies me.
-Presented in diary form it navigates a remarkable course that began with at Olympic Studios in London in 1967, and through his wide-ranging work in an industry that evolves relentlessly on both technical and business fronts with an amazing amount of detail.

 There is a great deal to be learned here, particularly in the selection and placement of microphones, musicians’ positioning in the studio, mixing desks and their evolution, musicians and studios – and the drug taking common within the business.